The Theatres of Winnipeg

 Seats) (Norwood Hotel)

-Where the bar of the Norwood Hotel is now, was my grand-mother's kitchen.
+Where the bar in the Norwood Hotel is now, was my grand-mother's kitchen.

 My mother went missing one Saturday afternoon, when she was five years old,